ramsurya2910/openapphack-vm/README.md

 **Level 2**:

-Install your specific generators or pick up one of the available published yoeman generators and customize it to work with openapphack-vm.
+Install your specific generators or pick up one of the available published yeoman generators and customize it to work with openapphack-vm.

-( this can be any one of the generators from the list of generators mentioned in openapphack-yoeman-generators repo e.g. npm install -g generator-patternlab)
+( this can be any one of the generators from the list of generators mentioned in openapphack-yeoman-generators repo e.g. npm install -g generator-patternlab)

 ```sh
 npm install -g generator-{give-your-generator-name}